StacyWilliams/webdb-i-challenge/queries.md

 ## Find all customers that live in London, Madrid, or Brazil

 select * from Customers
-where City = 'London' or 'Madrid' or Country = 'Brazil'
+where City = 'London' or City = 'Madrid' or Country = 'Brazil'

 ## Add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is -"1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth"